Defending Democracy

 Our Projects

-In homage to the Women’s Reserve Camouflage Corps, a unit of American women artists who designed and tested camouflage techniques during WWI, and as a way of contemporizing these portraits, camouflage patterning will both reveal and sometimes conceal parts of my subjects.
+In homage to the Women’s Reserve Camouflage Corps, a unit of American women artists who designed and tested camouflage techniques during WWI, camouflage patterning is a part of every painting.
 Camouflage disrupts perceptions, so what better metaphor for these women who disrupt the status quo in the male-dominated world of our current military.
-“Defending Democracy” will illuminate an under-celebrated, marginalized sector of our military, the 350,000 women who serve.
-To date, there are few, if any, painted portraits of women in the U.S. Military.
+“Defending Democracy” will illuminate an under-celebrated, marginalized sector of our military, the 350,000, roughly 18%, women who serve.
+To date, there are only a few painted portraits of women in the U.S. Military in the Pentagon.

 Anna